-The effect of L-carnitine supplementation in diets containing fish oil on performance, egg quality traits and egg yolk fatty acid profile in aged laying hens
+Effects of different levels of L-carnitine and fish oil supplementation in diets on performance, egg quality traits and egg yolk fatty acid profile in aged laying hens

 Document Type : Original Article